 - A pencil to draw lines on the wall

 - Caulk with wet cloth to wipe excess

 - Paint of your choice.
 We went to Home Depot and purchased Behr Semi Gloss White Interior Paint.

-I must admit I was proud of my progress but eventually the project (I) needed to be rescued, Mom duties were calling me away and I can’t always operate power equipment (especially chop saws) around little kids.
-So relieved when he came home to finish things up.
-What got me pretty far along was this amazing tutorial which will give you a lot of advice.
-Knowing how to cut 45 degree angles and remembering which angle to cut is the trick.
+Once you master how to cut 45 degree angles using a mitre saw remembering which angle to cut then you’re set.
 Any gaps, you simply fill in with caulk and smooth it with a wet cloth.
 It immediately closed all the gaps and made the wainscoting look like it was part of the house for years.